-\\ Torre del Clavero (Clavero Tower)
+Torre del Clavero (Clavero Tower)

 The Torre del Clavero represents one of the most typical and well-known monuments of Salamanca.
-It is the remain of the clavero's stately mansion of the Orden de Alcántara (Alcántara's Order).
 It has a particular interest for its military fortress and the constructive beauty from the 15th century.
 The tower has a square plan and 28 meters high.
 At approximately 20 meters, the tower acquires an octagonal shape, decorated on both sides with a semicilindric tholobate coronated by a coat of arms.

-The Torre del Clavero is beautiful, with its bevels loaded with sentry boxes, its irregular holes, its cornice of archs and modillions and his coats of the Sotomayors and Anayas raises the doubt about if it was built by order of Mr. Francisco de Sotomayor, Clavero of the Orden de Alcántara, in 1470, or of Mr. Fray Diego de Anaya.
+The Torre del Clavero is beautiful, with its bevels loaded with sentry boxes, its irregular holes, its cornice of archs and modillions ans his coats of the Sotomayors and Anayas raises the doubt about if it was built by order of Mr. Francisco de Sotomayor, Clavero of the Orden de Alcántara, in 1470, or of Mr. Fray Diego de Anaya.
 The tower was declared monument on 3rd June 1931.

-\ Palacio de Anaya (Anaya Palace)
+X Palacio de Anaya (Anaya Palace)